By Mike Sokol

 In addition, it performs a standard 5 mA GFCI safety test – which you should be performing on all of your GFCI outlets once a month (or at least once a camping season).
 I’m showing it plugged in next to a standard 3-light outlet tester on my bench for size comparison.
 While it’s not something you’ll want to carry around in your pocket, this gadget is certainly a reasonable size when compared to a traditional digital meter.

 Its only real drawback that I can find is that the ground pin is designed for an outlet oriented in traditional “ground-down” configuration.
 And as we all know, receptacles (outlets) on campground pedestals are required to be mounted with a “ground-up” configuration.
 So you may need to stand on your head to read the voltage numbers, or just use a short (1 ft.) extension cord which allows you to reorient the display.

 Also, for quick voltage and polarity testing of the 30-amp outlet on a campsite pedestal I use one of these 30-amp to 15-amp dog-bone adapters in my RVelectricity seminars and it works great.

 Where to get one?
-Well, as usual you can purchase it HERE on Amazon for around $14 including Prime shipping, and possibly from a few more places if you look around.
+Well, as usual you can purchase it HERE on Amazon, and possibly from a few more places if you look around.
 However, I’ve not seen it in any of the standard big-box stores we all know and love (Big Blue and Big Orange).
 If you know of other places to get it locally please let me know in the comments below and I’ll update the post.